fullstack-development/react-redux-starter-kit/docs/en/feature/multi-instance-feature.md

     );
     ```

-4. In order to diffirentiate between redux actions dispatched from the feature instances, multi-instance feature actions are dispached with the `_instanceKey` field.
+4. In order to differentiate between redux actions dispatched from the feature instances, multi-instance feature actions are dispached with the `_instanceKey` field.
 The field is added automatically by the `multiConnect` HOC so you don't have to worry about that.
 But the feature reducer have to be configured separately to react on the actions with the `_instanceKey` field.
 To do that use a `multiReducer` function to wrap a regular feature reducer:
    ```
    export default (
     multiReducer(